projectsesame/sesame/site/content/docs/v1.0.0/ingressroute.md

 #### TLS Certificate Delegation

-In order to support wildcard certificates, TLS certificates for a `*.somedomain.com`, which are stored in a namespace controlled by the cluster administrator, Contour supports a facility known as TLS Certificate Delegation.
+In order to support wildcard certificates, TLS certificates for a `*.somedomain.com`, which are stored in a namespace controlled by the cluster administrator, Sesame supports a facility known as TLS Certificate Delegation.
-This facility allows the owner of a TLS certificate to delegate, for the purposes of reference the TLS certificate, the when processing an IngressRoute to Contour will reference the Secret object from another namespace.
+This facility allows the owner of a TLS certificate to delegate, for the purposes of reference the TLS certificate, the when processing an IngressRoute to Sesame will reference the Secret object from another namespace.

 ```yaml
 apiVersion: sesame.heptio.com/v1beta1